 As lovers of margaritas and Mexican food, we believe in celebrating the flavorful cuisine all the time, not just on that Taco Tuesday.
 Besides, eating healthy meals should still be tasty and fun.
 And lucky for us, finding delectable Mexican recipes that also happen to accommodate various dietary restrictions and healthy eating habits is surprisingly easy.

 From vegetarian-friendly tacos to plentiful tostada salads and flavorful fajitas, the hardest part will be choosing which healthy Mexican recipe to make first.
 Oh, and we made sure to include options for breakfast, lunch, and dinner, all outlining the nutritional perks that each dish offers.
-So without further ado, get the guacamole going by scrolling through our menu of seven healthy Mexican recipes below.
+So without further ado, get the guacamole going by scrolling through our menu of eight healthy Mexican recipes below.

 The Flavor Perks: If you're bored of eating eggs on their own or feel like the toast routine could use some sprucing up, these vegetarian-friendly breakfast tostadas featured on Foodie Crush from the Scarletta Bakes cookbook will do the trick.
 They're stacked with cumin-roasted fingerling potatoes for the perfect amount of crunch and ancho chilies for a kick of spice.
 You won't be sorry.